 In this article, you will learn about the Reciprocating pump, its Definition, Main Parts, Types, working principle, and the difference between reciprocating and centrifugal pumps.

 A reciprocating pump is a device that converts mechanical energy into hydraulic energy by sucking the liquid into a cylinder.
 In this pump, a piston reciprocates, which uses thrust on the liquid and increases its hydraulic energy.

-It is often used in where a small quantity of liquid is to handled and where a delivery pressure is quite large.
+A reciprocating pump is also known a called a positive displacement pump.
+Because it discharges a definite quantity of liquid.
+It is often used where a small quantity of liquid is to be handled and where delivery pressure is quite significant.

-1. Construction Parts of Reciprocating Pump
+Parts of Reciprocating Pump

 The following are the main parts of the reciprocating pump.